-Commitment to stringent safeguards with trading restrictions and reporting for company insiders.
+Commitment to stringent safequards with trading restrictions and reporting for company insiders.

 Structures and processes are in place to caution, track and monitor reporting insiders, nonemployee directors and key employees with access to sensitive information with respect to personal trading in the company's shares.
-The company's code of ethics prohibits employees from securities transactions based on material, non-public information learned through their positions with the company.
-The company also has guidelines regarding corporate disclosure processes and procedures, as well as insider trading prohibitions and trading bans that are applicable to all directors, officers and employees.
+The company's Code of Ethics and its Insider Trading and Blackout Guidelines prohibit all directors, officers and employees of the company, as well as the company itself, from securities transactions (including transactions involving the purchase, sale and/or other disposition of the company's shares or securities of other issuers) based on material, non-public information learned through their positions with the company.
+The company believes that this policy is reasonably designed to promote compliance with applicable insider trading laws, rules and regulations.
+The company also has guidelines regarding processes and procedures relating to corporate disclosure, insider trading, and trading bans that are applicable to all directors, officers and employees.